Skip to main content

 My Parents

 I oft recall my parents, Who dwell in Heaven above, Remember well, with fondness, When here, they showed such love.
-The care they both bestowed on ALL of their children, six, As tradesman, dad worked wonders, A problem? - he'd soon fix.
+The care that they bestowed upon ALL of their children, six, As tradesman, dad worked wonders, A problem? - he'd soon fix.
 Out early, in the morning, Returning just 'fore bed, And while exhausted, he was, Complaints, were never said. ...